kpegods96/Systematic-Review-Course/docs/02-Module-2-Literature-Search-and-Data-Extraction.md

 <br><br>

 -
-##	Lesson 2.3: Justifying database selection for research
+##	Lecture 2.3: Justifying database selection for research

 Choosing the right databases is a critical step in conducting a systematic review.
 In this lecture, we will explore how to justify your selection of databases based on the scope of your research question, the discipline, and the type of evidence you seek.
 You will learn to evaluate databases for coverage, content quality, and relevance, and understand why relying on a single source may lead to incomplete or biased results.
 By the end of this session, you’ll be able to provide a clear rationale for your database choices, ensuring that your literature search is comprehensive, transparent, and aligned with best practices in evidence-based research.